viral810/gatsby-viralpatel.blog/src/content/react-hooks-explained.md

 #### Next steps

 Hope this article helps you understanding a motivation behind why Hooks were introduced but many details will be probably unclear.
 Click [this link to deep dive into Hooks](https://reactjs.org/docs/hooks-overview.html)

-Stay tuned for my second blog post to continue